-Bachelor of Science in Community, Family, & Addiction Sciences
+Bachelor of Science in Counseling and Addiction Recovery Sciences

-Make a difference in the lives of others with a Community, Family, and Addiction Sciences degree.
+Make a difference in the lives of others with a Counseling and Addiction Recovery Sciences degree.

-Our community, family, and addiction sciences degree helps you develop practical skills to make a positive impact on other peoples' lives, while building the foundation for a rewarding career.
-You will develop a broad perspective preparing you for the professional challenges involved in human services counseling, administration, advocacy, addiction and recovery, family therapy, and family studies.
+Our counseling and addiction recovery sciences degree helps you develop practical skills to make a positive impact on other peoples' lives while building the foundation for a rewarding career or graduate study.
+You will develop a holistic perspective preparing you for the professional challenges involved in counseling, administration, advocacy, addiction and recovery, family therapy, and family studies.

-Texas Tech's Community, Family, and Addiction Sciences bachelor's degree enables you to:
+Texas Tech's Counseling and Addiction Recovery Sciences bachelor's degree enables you to:

 - Gain career experience.
-The program features an intensive 14-week practicum allowing you to gain first-hand experience in a community agency.
-Texas Tech has close partnerships with a wide range of agencies, so we can place you in a setting directly matched to your interests and career goals.
+The program features an intensive 150-hour practicum allowing you to gain first-hand experience in a community agency.
+You'll have the opportunity to research and choose a practicum site that is unique to your interests and matches your career goals.

 - Get involved in Texas Tech's pioneering programs.
 You will have opportunities for first-hand participation in student organizations and undergraduate research conferences that allow you to apply classroom knowledge to real-world problems.
 Our Collegiate Recovery Community is a nationwide model for the prevention of substance abuse on college campuses and students are encouraged to participate in undergraduate research projects.

-- Build strong relationships with faculty and classmates.
-Texas Tech fosters a supportive culture that promotes personal and career development.
-You will become part of a tight-knit community uniting faculty, graduate students, undergraduates, and professionals in community, family, and addiction sciences.
+- Build strong relationships with faculty and classmates. · Texas Tech fosters a supportive culture that promotes personal and career development.
+You will become part of a tight-knit community uniting faculty, graduate students, undergraduates, and professionals in counseling and addiction recovery sciences.

 Gain a Broad, Interdisciplinary Perspective on Counseling, Addiction, Family Dynamics, and Human Development

-The Community, Family, and Addiction Sciences program includes coursework from a wide variety of departments.
-You will gain comprehensive knowledge of human growth and organizational management, taking courses in subjects such as:
+The Counseling and Addiction Recovery Sciences program includes coursework from a wide variety of departments.
+You will gain comprehensive knowledge of human growth, behavior, addiction, organizational management and more, taking courses in subjects such as: